FMurry/studious/README.md

 # Studious
 Studious is a course management application were students can take control of their classes manage assignments.
 This is an old app that I was working on.
 Demonstrates Communication between REST server and mobile applications.
 Currently Google and Email/Password authentication supported.
+For a simple implementation of similar application visit [This repo](https://github.com/FMurry/Notify)
 ##Status
 Android - Authentication working iOS - Not Started